COVID-19 / Non-Profit

 - FOOD - Peninsula Food Runners

 - Our recipients include soup kitchens, shelters, low-income residences, affordable housing centers, schools, senior centers, family centers, homeless programs and group homes.
-Peninsula Food Runners delivers over 70,000 healthy nutritious meals weekly to agencies on a regular or rotating basis.
-We have over 400 organizations receiving free prepared and non-prepared food in San Mateo and Santa Clara Counties.
-We can support many more organizations, so please contact us now!
+We deliver 70,000+ healthy nutritious meals weekly to 400+ agencies on a regular or rotating basis. in San Mateo and Santa Clara Counties.
+Also serving several Recipient Agencies in San Francisco, Oakland, Fremont, Hayward, Newark, and Union City.
+For Donor and Recipients in Alameda, Contra Costa, Marin, Sonoma, Napa, Santa Cruz and Monterey counties, contact us for our partner organizations.
 SIGN-UP - We've partnered with ChowMatch to manage our food donations.
 To receive free surplus food, please sign-up on the ChowMatch application and we will do our best to bring you free healthy meals that meet your needs.

 - HEALTH - CDC Guidelines for Schools, Workplaces & Community Locations and FAQ